amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

    Returns the number of distinct property values for the property the event is grouped by.

-   Note that PROPCOUNT is an estimate of distinct property values.
+   `PROPCOUNT` is an estimate of distinct property values.
 This estimate comes from a [HyperLogLog algorithm](https://en.wikipedia.org/wiki/HyperLogLog), and its accuracy depends on amount of data it has to work with.
 Expect a relative error in the range of 0.1% for less than 12,000 unique values, and up to 0.5% for more than 12,000 unique property values, depending on the cardinality of the property.

 **PROPMAX**